 - Warm water - 1/4 cup

-- Bone/skin-less chicken thighs or firm tofu – 1 lb.
+- Chicken thighs, boneless and skinless, or firm tofu - 1 lb

 - Sauce from noodles - 1/4 cup

 - If using chicken – Slice in half lengthwise.
 Season with salt & pepper and tenderize with a fork.
 (Can be done up to 1 day ahead)

-- If grilling first, heat up a grill pan over medium-high heat, add oil, and grill satays on each side for 2 minutes.
-Transfer onto a baking sheet and bake for 8 to 12 minutes.
-If not grilling first, just set satays onto a baking sheet, and bake in the oven for 12 to 15 minutes
+- If grilling first, heat up a grill pan over medium-high heat, add cooking oil, and grill satays on each side for 2 minutes.
+Transfer onto a sheet pan and bake for 8 to 12 minutes.
+If not grilling first, just set satays onto the sheet pan, and bake in the oven for 12 to 15 minutes